Shashikant86/agentnetes/README.md

 **Zero to a Self-Organizing AI Agency.
 On Demand.**

-*Kubernetes for AI agents — built at Zero to Agent London 2026, Google DeepMind x Vercel*
+*Kubernetes for AI On Demand Agents · built at Zero to Agent London 2026, Google DeepMind x Vercel*

 <br/>